To smell – or not to smell….

 Wealth has a more than a whiff about it.
 The smell of success is neutral and unobtrusive, perfectly pitched to be appealing, subtle yet uplifting.
 It is: leather seats, fragrant flowers, polished floors and the evocative aromas of ‘newness’ that is, freshly painted, clean, scented, delicate, expensive and pristine.

-VIP’s are immersed in a world that smells of fresh paint.
-Their visits carefully stage-managed so they only ever see places looking spruce and smelling ‘new’.
-They waft in, and waft out, in a fresh, sweet-smelling cloud – or bubble.
+it is said that Queen Elizabeth 2 is immersed in a world that smells of fresh paint.
+Her visits are carefully stage-managed so she only ever see places looking spruce and smelling ‘new’.
+She wafts in, and wafts out, in a fresh, sweet-smelling cloud – or bubble.

 What a wonderful world it is.